modernistik/parse-stack/README.md

  song.save!
 ```

-When enabled, if an error is returned by Parse due to saving or destroying a record, due to your `before_save` or `before_delete` validation cloud code triggers, `Parse::Object` will return the a `Parse::SaveFailureError` exception type.
+When enabled, if an error is returned by Parse due to saving or destroying a record, due to your `before_save` or `before_delete` validation cloud code triggers, `Parse::Object` will return the a `Parse::RecordNotSaved` exception type.
 This exception has an instance method of `#object` which contains the object that failed to save.

 ### Modifying Associations
 Similar to `:array` types of properties, a `has_many` association is backed by a collection proxy class and requires the use of `#add` and `#remove` to modify the contents of the association in order for it to correctly manage changes and updates with Parse.
 Using `has_many` for associations has the additional functionality that we will only add items to the association if they are of a `Parse::Pointer` or `Parse::Object` type.
 By default, these associations are fetched with only pointer data.
 To fetch all the objects in the association, you can call `#fetch` or `#fetch!` on the collection.
 Note that because the framework supports chaining, it is better to only request the objects you need by utilizing their accessors.